All tools

 Tax-equivalent muni yield

-What yield would a taxable bond need to match this muni?
+What yield would a taxable bond need to match this municipal bond?

 Federal marginal rate: 32% — based on $500,000 of taxable income, married filing jointly, using the 2026 schedule.
-Assumes the muni’s comparison interest stays inside this bracket; bracket-spanning income is not modeled.
+Marginal rate means the rate applied to the next dollar of taxable income.
+Assumes the comparison interest stays inside this bracket; bracket-spanning income is not modeled.

 Taxable-equivalent yield